hoanglongcao/spacefn-tap/README.md

 Check this page to find keycode for Linux system: [input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).

 Most of the keycodes are compatible with my keyboards.
+If not, detect key pressed by `sudo showkey`